 If an NVM subsystem supports the dynamic controller model, then all entries for that NVM subsystem shall have the Controller ID field set to FFFFh.
-For an NVM subsystem with a particular NVM subsystem port and NVMe Transport address, there shall be only one entry with a Controller ID field set to FFFFh (for the dynamic controller model) or FFFEh (for the static controller model).
+For a particular NVM subsystem port and NVMe Transport address in an NVM subsystem, there shall be no more than one entry with the Controller ID field set to:

+- FFFFh if that NVM subsystem supports the dynamic controller model; or - FFFEh if that NVM subsystem supports the static controller model.